The Global Commission on the Economy and Climate

 One of the most critical and urgent challenges facing countries today is achieving economic prosperity and development while also combating climate change.

 The Global Commission on the Economy and Climate, and its flagship project The New Climate Economy, have been set up to help governments, businesses and society make better-informed decisions on these crucial issues.

 The Global Commission is chaired by former President of Mexico Felipe Calderón and comprises former heads of government and finance ministers, and leaders in the fields of economics and business.
-The Commission's work is being conducted by a global partnership of leading research institutes.
-Reporting in September 2014, the project will make recommendations on actions and policies that can achieve high quality economic growth at the same time as addressing dangerous climate change.
+The Commission's work is conducted by a global partnership of leading research institutes.
+Reporting in September 2014, the project delivered recommendations on actions and policies that can achieve high quality economic growth at the same time as addressing dangerous climate change.

-The Global Commission on the Economy and Climate was commissioned by seven countries - Colombia, Ethiopia, Indonesia, Norway, South Korea, Sweden and the United Kingdom - as an independent initiative to report to the interational community.
+The Global Commission on the Economy and Climate was commissioned by seven countries - Colombia, Ethiopia, Indonesia, Norway, South Korea, Sweden and the United Kingdom - as an independent initiative to report to the international community.